 37. The Powerpuff Girls: Blossom, Bubbles, and Buttercup defined girl power (outside of the Spice Girls, of course).
 Saving the world in kindergarten—piece of cake.

 38. Rocket Power: It’s completely unfair that a group of kids can be so athletically talented at every sport ever.
 I mean, seriously, is there anything they can’t do?
-Look for Team Rocket at the London Olympics competing in… well, everything.
+Look for Team Rocket at the Rio Olympics competing in… well, everything.

 39. Salute Your Shorts: A true testament to sleepaway camp… and all the antics that go hand in hand with being a camper.